 What Should I Do If I Was Sexually Assaulted?

-If you are a victim of sexual assault, consider doing the following:
+If you are a survivor of sexual assault, consider doing the following:

 Go to a safe place.